gradbench/gradbench/ADBench_Functions.md

 4. x
 5. Wishart

 These are all conditional on a D and K. D ranges from $2^0$ to $2^7$ and represents the dimension of the data points and means.
 K is the number of mixture components (clusters) where K $\in$ [5,10,25,50,100].
 Additionally GMM can be run with 1k, 10k, or 2.5 million data points.
+These values are inputed into the data generator to then create files to feed into GMM.

 ### Outputs